wenlxie/wenlxie.github.io/_posts/2024-12-31-Request-delay-200ms-becauseof-MTU-setting-in-IPVS-Loadbalancer-with-IPIP-forwarding-method.md

 From the call stack, we can see that it checks the route MTU and attempts to perform IP fragmentation.
 If the DF (Don't Fragment) bit is set in the IP header, the kernel will send an ICMP packet with type 3 (ICMP_DEST_UNREACH) and code 4 (ICMP_FRAG_NEEDED).

 There were two requests occurring almost simultaneously.
-The first request triggers the ICMP Destination Unreachable packet from the load balancer, which then changes the route MTU to 1480.
-The second request performs MSS (Maximum Segment Size) negotiation based on an MTU of 1500, but the route MTU has already been changed to 1480.
+The request A triggers the ICMP Destination Unreachable packet from the load balancer, which then changes the route MTU to 1480.
+The request B also performs MSS (Maximum Segment Size) negotiation based on an MTU of 1500(while the route MTU has already been changed to 1480 because of request A).
 Thus, when the packet length exceeds 1500, an ICMP packet with type 3 (ICMP_DEST_UNREACH) and code 4 (ICMP_FRAG_NEEDED) is sent from the kernel with the source IP equal to the destination IP.

 If we examine the statistics in the Linux kernel using netstat, we can see some relevant data:
 ```